dafaqboomduck/nlp-project/model_card.md

 To obtain the single, most probable emotion prediction for a given input sentence, we recommend applying the **argmax** function over the output tensor.

+> **NOTE:** When using the `.predict()` method of the EmotionCorePredictor class from [src.predict](/src/predict/emotion_core.py), it automatically post processes the raw output of the model by applying the **argmax** function over it.

-The resulting integer ID can be mapped back to its corresponding emotion label using the following dictionary:
+The resulting integer IDs can be mapped back to their corresponding emotion labels using the following dictionary:

 ```python
 EMOTION_MAP: Dict[int, str] = {